Nonparametric Estimation of a distribution function from doubly truncated data under dependence: Simulations

 In Table \ref{Theta} we display the bias and standard deviation of the estimator $\widehat \theta$ obtained from the simple algorithm along the 1,000 trials, for each copula function and sample sizes $n=250, 500$.
 As expected, it is seen that the bias and the standard deviation decrease when increasing the sample size.
 The bias and the standard deviation get larger as the association degree increases, although an exception to this is found for the standard deviation and FGM copula.
+In Appendix A.3, Table~\ref{Thetasmall}, additional simulation results for $n=50$ and $n=100$ can be found.

-We have computed the bias and variance of the NPMLE proposed by \cite{Shen08} for the functions $F$ and $K$, which ignores the possible dependence between $X^*$ and $U^*$.
+We have computed the bias and variance of the NPMLE proposed by Shen \cite{Shen08} for the functions $F$ and $G$, which ignores the possible dependence between $X^*$ and $U^*$.
 While the variance of the NPMLE and that of the copula-based estimator are of the same order (results not shown), the bias of the NPMLE can be two orders of magnitude larger than that corresponding to the proposed estimator.
 This can be seen from Figure \ref{Figure1}, in which the bias of the NPMLE for the three copulas under several dependence degrees is depicted for $n=500$ (the case $n=250$ reported similar results).
 As expected, this bias becomes more visible as the association level grows.
-For instance, in Case 1, the bias of the NPMLE of $F$ when $\theta=1$ is approximately 1.8 times that corresponding to $\theta=-0.5$ (Figure \ref{Figure1}, top left panel); similar results hold for $\widehat K$ (Figure \ref{Figure1}, top right panel).
+For instance, in Case 1, the bias of the NPMLE of $F$ when $\theta=1$ is approximately 1.8 times that corresponding to $\theta=-0.5$ (Figure \ref{Figure1}, top left panel); similar results hold for $\widehat G$ (Figure \ref{Figure1}, top right panel).
 In Case 2, the bias of the NPMLE of $F$ when $\theta=20.9$ is approximately 2.4 times that corresponding to $\theta=1.86$. \\